ediardo/osicalytics/README.md

 * License

 ## Introduction
+OSICAlytics is a web-based tool that summarizes OSIC contributions to OpenStack.
+It also displays detailed information about several metrics like commits, blueprints, bugs and reviews.
+It also provides links to individual contributions (Gerrit, Stackalytics, Launchpad)

 ## Prerequisities
 Install npm and bower.

 ## Installing
 Install npm dependencies

 `
 $ cd osicalytics
 $ npm install
 `

 Install bower dependencies

 `$ bower install`